grew-nlp/grew_doc/content/doc/commands.md

 ---

 ## Edge deletion
-To delete an edge, the `del_edge` command can refer either to the full description of the edge or to an identifier `e` given in the pattern:
+To delete an edge, the `del_edge` command can refer either to the full description of the edge or to an identifier `e` given in the request:

 ~~~grew
 del_edge A -[obj]-> B;